 1. conduct a skills assessment

-The first step to finding the skilled workers you need is to determine exactly what types of skill sets your company needs now and in the future.
+The first step to finding the skilled workers you need is to determine what types of skill sets your company needs now and in the future.
 Take the time to conduct a comprehensive skills assessment to identify the exact skills needed for each job and to predict what skills your company will likely need in the years to come.

 2. build a continuous talent pipeline